From February Kiwi businesses will be able to make a bid for a share of a new $22 million fund that’s been created to help improve workpla...

 New Zealand has a four-level alert system to manage and minimise the risk of COVID-19 (the “Coronavirus”).
 Each alert level provides public health, social measures and guidance for businesses.

-Please be aware that this fact sheet provides information and general advice based on the public information available at the time of publication.
+Please be aware that the information below is general advice based on the public information available at the time of publication.
 Alert levels and restrictions can change quickly, so always review the details of the latest government advice.
 The Government has provided detailed information on alert levels and what they mean for people and businesses here.

 Alert Level 1 is the least restrictive.
 New Zealanders are asked to prepare in case the alert level changes, and to take steps to prevent the spread of COVID-19.